PythonCharmers/python-future/docs/faq.rst

 In general, the ``future`` package itself is in good shape, whereas the ``futurize`` script for automatic porting is incomplete and imperfect.
 (Chances are it will require some manual cleanup afterwards.)
-The ``past`` package also needs further work.
+The ``past`` package also needs to be expanded.

 Is the API stable?